minvws/nl-kat-coordination/docs/source/technical_design/install.rst

 Debian packages
 ===============

 The Debian packages can be used for production installations of OpenKAT and are available as artifacts from the Github actions in the repository of each module.
 How to install them is explained in the manual.
 A repository to enable ``apt install kat`` is under construction.
-The packages cannot easily be converted to RPM's, for this we do not have a solutions yet.
+The packages cannot easily be converted to RPM's, for this we do not have a solution yet.

 make kat
 ========